RafayAK/NothingButNumPy/Understanding_and_Creating_Binary_Classification_NNs/README.md

 1. [**A 1-layer neural network on AND data that uses MSE Cost**](1_layer_toy_network_MSE_AND_dataset.ipynb)

-    This notebook shows how easy it is the break backpropagation when Mean Squared Error(MSE) Cost function is used in a binary classification setting.
+    This notebook shows how easy it is to break backpropagation when Mean Squared Error(MSE) Cost function is used in a binary classification setting.
 The following neural network architecture has been implemented:

     ![Architecture of 1-layer neural network with 2 inputs](imgs/2in_1_layer_NN.png)